stachu79/projekt4/psycho.md

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/sourcecode.png)

-There was a comment that point to a different page.
+There was a comment that pointed to a different page.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/sadistroom.png)

-This page gave us a key, which I need to go to another room.
+This page gave us a key, which I need to proceed to another room.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/key1.png)

-In the locker room, I have another link to the map.
-This time it’s a php file.
-There was an encoded text that I needed to decode to access the map.
+In the locker room, I had another link to the map.
+This time it was a php file.
+There was an encoded text that I needed to decode in order to access the map.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/lockerroom.png)

-To decode text I used Cyberchef and Atbash Cipher
+In order to decode the text Cyberchef and Atbash Cipher were used.

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/cyberchef.png)

-After I provided decoded text I received another webpage called map
+After I provided the decoded text I received another webpage which was called "map"

 ![](https://github.com/stachu79/projekt4/blob/main/PsychoBreak/map.png)

-The map contains the two room I already accessed, and two other.
+The map contained the two rooms which I had already accessed and another two .

 - Safe Heaven